fronteradevs-utrgv/cs-mentorship-program/mentor-guides/product-guide.md

     - Gauging a sense of what questions will be asked in a PM interview and how you should prepare

-## Week Four: Product, Design, and Mock Interviews
+## Product, Design, and Mock Interviews
 - Finalizing your resume
 - Review draft interview responses
 - Mock interview based on where mentee would like to build more strength (e.g. technical, behavioral, etc.)